by Steven J. Owens (unless otherwise attributed)

 Even if you use a 1/4" bit, you're still going to have rounded 1/4" corners.
 Also note that cutting a large mortise with a 1/4" bit is going to take twice as long as with a 1/2" bit.

 An option is to use the bigger bit for the initial work and then clean up with a smaller bit.
-This means two separating routign tasks, of course, and time swapping the bits out, or using two routers so you can just put one down and pick up another.
+This means two separating routing tasks, of course, and time swapping the bits out, or using two routers so you can just put one down and pick up another.

 Also note that you can't just plunge all the way in and then route sideways.
 Generally all sources say you should start shallow and make many passes, increasing the plunge depth maybe 1/4" for each pass.
 This, of course, takes more time.